 docker exec -it matterbridge curl -v http://localhost:8283/health

-This will create the required directories in your home directory if they don't exist
+This creates the required directories in your home directory (if they don't already exist):

 cd ~